skip to content

 Aims

-3. to compare how animals and plants maintain an internal steady state, how they acquire nutrients and how they detect and respond to changes in their environments;
+3. compare how animals and plants maintain an internal steady state, how they acquire nutrients and how they detect and respond to changes in their environments;

-6. to develop practical biological skills.
+6. develop practical biological skills.

 Learning outcomes

-At the end of the course students should:h
+At the end of the course students should:

 2. be able to explain the similarities and differences in how animals and plants maintain an internal steady state, how they acquire nutrients and how they detect and respond to changes in their environments;